Lione-25/nc-news/README.md

 ## Description

 Northcoders News is a social news aggregation, content rating, and discussion platform where users can view articles categorised according to topics, vote on them using upvotes and downvotes, and add comments to articles.
-This project was developed using **React** and **CSS** and based on a mobile-first design, providing a dynamic and user-friendly interface that interacts with the backend API for data management and real-time updates.
+This project was developed using **React** and **CSS** and based on a **mobile-first design**, providing a dynamic and user-friendly interface that interacts with the backend API for data management and real-time updates.

 ## How to Use